 In short, under the statutory language, the relationship between the parties (e.g., small LLC; buyer to attain complete control) does not matter; what matters is what a third party buyer in the marketplace would pay.

 The court sent the matter back to the trial court to determine the “fair market value” buyout price — with an appropriate discount based on market factors.

-Unlike statutory corporate shareholder buyouts, which are determined based on “fair value” or “liquidation value,” statutory LLC member buyouts are governed by “fair market value,” a concept which includes a discount based on market factors such as lack of control.
+Unlike statutory corporate shareholder buyouts, which are determined based on “fair value” or “liquidation value” under section 2000, statutory LLC member buyouts are governed by “fair market value” under section 17707.03.
+Under the unpublished Pourmoradi opinion, the “fair market value” concept includes a discount based on market factors such as lack of control.